asifmahmud/chirper/README.md

 # What is Chirper?

 Chirper is a microblogging web app (similar to Twitter) where users can share their thoughts through "chirps".
 Users can follow other users and view their profiles as well.
-It is built with the Flux application architecture along with React.
+Built with Node.js and React/Flux.
+Hosted on AWS EC2.

 [App Demo](http://ec2-52-53-169-245.us-west-1.compute.amazonaws.com:3000)